 - Failure to lead by example.
 In order for organizations to mature and benefit from risk management, leaders including sponsors and project managers must walk the talk.
 People resist change.
 Without a consistent example by those in authority, people will likely seize opportunities to revert to their former behaviors.
 What must we do?
 Lead by example.

-Failure to focus on the risks that matter.
+- Failure to focus on the risks that matter.
 Some project managers start their programs and projects with gusto.
 They facilitate risk identification exercises that result in a boatload of risks.
-However, no one knows which risks matter…there is no evaluation and prioritization of risks.
-People become overwhelmed and take no action.
+However, there is no evaluation and prioritization of risks.
+And for these reasons, people become overwhelmed and take no action.
 Be sure to evaluate and prioritize risks.

-Failure to right-size risk management.
+- Failure to right-size risk management.
 Some project managers adopt a risk management plan from another project manager with little change.
 The plan may require too much or too little process and fail to help the team achieve its objectives.
-Make sure the risk management plan fits the project at hand.
+Make sure the risk management plan is tailored to the project at hand.

-Failure to capture risks in a consistent format.
+- Failure to capture risks in a consistent format.
 Have you ever looked at a risk register and found yourself confused and frustrated?
-The risk descriptions were babble; the risks were not easy to understand.
+The risk descriptions were difficult to understand.
 Use this simple syntax: Cause -> Risk -> Effect when writing risk statements.

-Failure to engage risk owners.
+- Failure to engage risk owners.
 Some project managers try to manage ALL the risks themselves.
-For example, a project manager with no IT background may be trying to address IT risks.
+For example, a project manager with no information technology background may be trying to address technology risks.
 Identify and recruit risk owners who have the expertise and ability to develop and execute effective risk response plans.